-the landscape.

-Acceptable Solutions Performance Criteria

-A1 P1
+with any of the following:

+- (a) be located within a building area, if provided on the title; - (b) be an addition or alteration to an existing building. - (c) be located on a site that does not require the clearing of native vegetation and is not on a skyline or ridgeline.

-The location of buildings and works must comply with any of the following: The location of buildings and works must satisfy all of the following:
+The location of buildings and works must comply | The location of buildings and works must satisfy all of the following:

-(a) (b) (c) be located within a building area, if provided on the title; be an addition or alteration to an existing building. be located on a site that does not require the clearing of native vegetation and is not on a skyline or ridgeline. (b) (c) (ii) to the correction of nations (ii) to the correction of the co ated on a skyline or ridgeline only if: there are no sites clear of native vegetation and clear of other significant site constraints such as access difficulties or excessive slope; there is no significant impact on the rural landscape; building height is minimised; any screening vegetation is maintained.
-Insistent with any Desired Future cter Statements provided for the area are such statements are provided, regard to the landscape. ated in an area requiring the clearing ive vegetation only if: there are no sites clear of native vegetation or any such areas are not suitable for development due to access difficulties or excessive slope;
+- (a) be located on a skyline or ridgeline only if: - (i) there are no sites clear of native vegetation and clear of other significant site constraints such as access difficulties or excessive slope; - (ii) there is no significant impact on the rural landscape; - (iii) building height is minimised; - (iv) any screening vegetation is maintained. - (b) be consistent with any Desired Future Character Statements provided for the area or, if no such statements are provided, have regard to the landscape. - (c) be located in an area requiring the clearing of native vegetation only if: - (i) there are no sites clear of native vegetation or any such areas are not suitable for development due to access difficulties or excessive slope; - (ii) the extent of clearing is the minimum necessary to provide for buildings, associated works and associated bushfire protection measures.

-(ii) the extent of clearing is the minimum necessary to provide for buildings, associated works and associated bushfire protection measures.
-A2 P2 Exterior building surfaces must be coloured usin colours with a light reflectance value not greate than 40 percent.
-Exterior building surfaces must avoid adverse impacts on the visual amenity of neighbouring land and detracting from the contribution the site makes to the landscape, views and vistas.
-A3 P3 The combined gross floor area of buildings must be no more than: The combined gross floor area of buildings must satisfy all of the following: 375 m2. (a) there is no unreasonable adverse impact on the landscape; (b) buildings are consistent with the domestic scale of dwellings on the site or in close visual proximity; (c) be consistent with any Desired Future Character Statements provided for the area; A4 P4 Fill and excavation must comply with all of the following: Fill and excavation must satisfy all of the following: (a) height of fill and depth of excavation is no more than 1 m from natural ground level, (a) does not detract from the landscape character of the area; except where required for building foundations; (b) does not unreasonably impact upon the privacy for adjoining properties; (b) extent is limited to the area required for the construction of buildings and vehicular access. (c) does not affect land stability on the lot or adjoining land.
+A2 Exterior building surfaces must avoid adverse impacts on the visual amenity of neighbouring land and detracting from the contribution the site makes to the landscape, views and vistas.
+Exterior building surfaces must be coloured using colours with a light reflectance value not greater than 40 percent.
+A3 P3 The combined gross floor area of buildings must be no more than: The combined gross floor area of buildings must satisfy all of the following: 375 m 2 . (a) there is no unreasonable adverse impact on the landscape; (b) buildings are consistent with the domestic scale of dwellings on the site or in close visual proximity; (c) be consistent with any Desired Future Character Statements provided for the area; A4 P4 Fill and excavation must comply with all of the following: Fill and excavation must satisfy all of the following: (a) height of fill and depth of excavation is no more than 1 m from natural ground level, except where required for building (a) does not detract from the landscape character of the area;